Makerfabs/Makerfabs-Lora-AC-Dimmer/readme.md

   ID000123ACT003PARAM005060#
 ```
 Set dimmer's phase cutting to 60/225 which named ID000123.
 And all open after 5 seconds.
-#### ACT = 4 PWM DELAY OFF  (delay and then all on)
+#### ACT = 4 PWM DELAY OFF (delay and then close)

-Set dimmer's phase cutting in seconds and then all open the dimmer.
+Set dimmer's phase cutting in seconds and then all close the dimmer.

 - Phase cutting : PARAM % 1000 = 0-255
 - Delay time (second) :   PARAM / 1000 = 0-999